ap-aryanpandey/veraloans/README.md

 Problem Statement: Almost 90 percent of small businesses in India still have no links with formal financial institutions.

      Primary reasons are
-          for borrowers - borrowers to not have adequate tools for consent managemen
+          for borrowers - borrowers do not have adequate tools for consent managemen
                            and networks infrastrucure to promote financial inclusion